 Hopewell Brewing Company

-The Bar Greatest Hits List: The Best 25 Bars In Chicago
+The Bar Greatest Hits List: The 25 Best Bars In Chicago

 We like to think of The Native as the Cheers bar of Logan Square.
 It’s a place where everyone knows your name and, if they don’t, they’ll shower you in boozy slushies until names don’t really matter.
 While it only opened in 2017, this cash-only spot feels like it’s been here forever—complete with leather booths and a long wooden bar perfect for downing pints of High Life.
 There’s also a seasonal back patio, which occasionally hosts pop-up events.
 It’s a great place to get to know one of the bartenders over a few shots of Malort, as they really are some of the friendliest around.

 The Best Brewery Taprooms In Chicago

 Way Out is a dark and brooding bar - meet a first date here and you might leave not knowing exactly what they look like.
-Good thing you don’t need to see the pizza potstickers and taco fingers to know that’s exactly what you want to eat after a few drinks.
-Maybe that drink is the Bitter Baby, which is basically a boozy pink lemonade, or a $5 Cosmo Shot.
+Good thing you don’t need to see the pizza potstickers and taquitos to know that’s exactly what you want to eat after a few drinks.
+Maybe that drink is the Bitter Baby, which is basically a boozy pink lemonade, or a $5 mojito shot.
 With large turquoise booths and plenty of bar stools, as well as extraterrestrial art, it’s a fun place to hang out for a little longer than you planned.
 And just when you’re ready to leave, you’ll remember there’s a pool table and jukebox in the back.
 It’s going to be a long night.